-2 Ms. Carroll was appointed to the board of directors, the human resources, health and compensation committee and the safety and
+2 Ms. Carroll was appointed to the board of directors, the human resources, health and compensation committee and the safety and environment committee on May 8, 2020 and attended all board and committee meetings after her appointment.

 3 Mr. Dilger attended all board meetings in 2020 as a director and CEO and all committee meetings in 2020 in his capacity as CEO.